Duong0907/Duong0907/README.md

 <br><br>

-- :school: I am a `3th year student` at [Faculty of Information Science and Engineering](https://fit.uit.edu.vn/) at [University of Information Technology](https://uit.edu.vn/).
+- :school: I am a `3th-year student` at [Faculty of Information Science and Engineering](https://fit.uit.edu.vn/) at [University of Information Technology](https://uit.edu.vn/).
 - :technologist: I have a strong interest in `Backend Development`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/12xqtnkwVfPdtTQZ8tD6_0hfNSfPVvNXU/view?usp=sharing).